Time to Engage

 1) Local Officers

 Technology schmecknology you say?
-Well, look no farther than your anchored-to-the-wall landline or a good old-fashioned handshake after Mass at your favorite parish – your local Sales Representative is absolutely your go-to for getting you in-touch.
-Not only will your Sales Rep know who the right people are to make contact within your Parish or area, they’re also an ideal facilitator for you to meet your local coordinators.
-Of course it’s uncomfortable to cold-call someone you don’t know – that’s why those jobs are so hard – tell your Sales Rep you want to get involved and meet some of the people in your council or PVT, and they will enthusiastically introduce you to the right people.
-You can call, email or text your Rep, but here’s the exciting part – if they introduce you after Mass, it will be just like the old days when people talked face-to-face!
+Well, look no farther than your anchored-to-the-wall landline or a good old-fashioned handshake after Mass at your favorite parish – your local Member Advisor is absolutely your go-to for getting you in touch.
+Not only will your Advisor know who the right people are to make contact within your Parish or area, they’re also an ideal facilitator for you to meet your local coordinators.
+Of course, it’s uncomfortable to cold-call someone you don’t know – that’s why those jobs are so hard.
+Tell your Advisor you want to get involved and meet some of the people in your council or PVT, and they will enthusiastically introduce you to the right people.
+You can call, email or text your Advisor, but here’s the exciting part – if they introduce you after Mass, it will be just like the old days when people talked face-to-face!

 3) YOU!